Simple Chicken Stew Recipe

 Bone Broth or Stock

-I use homemade chicken bone broth for this recipe, but if you don’t have any bone broth to hand then you can use chicken or vegetable stock instead.
+I use homemade chicken bone broth for this recipe, but if you don’t have any bone broth to hand then you can use chicken stock instead.
 Just make sure you check the ingredients label on any store bought stock, if you want this recipe to remain gluten and dairy free.

 Chicken